JetBrains/kotlin-web-site/pages/docs/reference/inline-functions.md

-Note that if an inline function has no inlinable function parameters and no [reified type parameters](#reified-type-parameters), the compiler will issue a warning, since inlining such functions is very unlikely to be beneficial (you can suppress the warning if you are sure the inlining is needed).
+Note that if an inline function has no inlinable function parameters and no [reified type parameters](#reified-type-parameters), the compiler will issue a warning, since inlining such functions is very unlikely to be beneficial (you can suppress the warning if you are sure the inlining is needed using the annotation `@Suppress("NOTHING_TO_INLINE")`).

 ## Non-local returns